rfmineguy/firefly-lib/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/rfmineguy/firefly-lib)

 # firefly-lib
-This is an intalled library
+This is an intalled library <br>
-For usage of the library you can view [FireflyLibTests](https://github.com/rfmineguy/firefly-lib-tests)
+For usage of the library you can view [FireflyLibTests](https://github.com/rfmineguy/firefly-lib-tests)<br>

-The wiki page here will also be being worked on.
+The wiki page here will also be being worked on.<br>

-I will most likely **not** provide prebuilt binaries of this library as the build process is set up in a way that makes installation easy and usage easy as well.
+I will most likely **not** provide prebuilt binaries of this library as the build process is set up in a way that makes installation easy and usage easy as well.<br>

 # Required dependencies
 ```